ankumar/architecture/Patterns/Stuff.md

 ***The Cloud Native Computing Foundation seeks to drive adoption of this paradigm by fostering and sustaining an ecosystem of open source, vendor-neutral projects.
 We democratize state-of-the-art patterns to make these innovations accessible for everyone.***

 ##
-Be mindful of Flow: Dev + Sec + Fin + Ops - Breaking down dependencies, silos, increasing agility, keeping costs under control & the focus on delivering business value.
+Being mindful of Flow: Dev + Sec + Fin + Ops - Breaking down dependencies, silos, increasing agility, keeping costs under control & the focus on delivering business value.

 Set of abstractions, Crisp boundaries, Clear separation of concerns, and a balanced set of responsibilities.
 * Many Teams, each working on different areas of the Product